thumbmarkjs/thumbmarkjs/README.md

 npm run build
 ```

+## Still under construction

+Because the library is still under construction, changes might happen to it.
+I might need to add an `init()` function at some point.
+The components of the fingerprint might change.
+Obviously trying to keep this as simple as possible to take into use and avoid any
+unnecessary changes.
+But if you're planning to use this live, better to freeze to a specific version with CDN or host the file yourself.

 ## Please help! ♥

 Simply going to the page above (which logs your visit) helps a lot.
 It's all anonymous and only used to develop this library.